digitalocean/kubecon-2022-doks-workshop/04-crossplane.md

 ```

 **Windows**
-Use a tool you have used in the pass, or go to [DuckDuckGo](https://duckduckgo.com/) and enter `base64 <YOUR_DO_TOKEN>`.
+Use a tool you have used in the past, or go to [DuckDuckGo](https://duckduckgo.com/) and enter `base64 <YOUR_DO_TOKEN>`.
 The encoded string will appear at the top of the page.

 Copy the encoded token to your clipboard, and then replace the place holder (`BASE64ENCODED_PROVIDER_CREDS`) in line 9 of the [config.yaml](./crossplane/config.yaml) with your encoded token.